zerac/TPT2_scripts/packages/museum/README.md

 Once you've set all you want, launch the AI, go to the museum, then press the "p" key (impulse can be changed in the `launch museum craft` script).
 Make sure you have enough money to buy stones, or script wont do anything.
 Can be launched from both inventory or buy/market screen.

+The script with buy stones from market and combine them in inventory.
+It is set to move first 2 stones into 'equipped' inventory after while.
+If there is no space in 'equipped', it will continue combining in inventory until no further combinations are possible.

+NOTE: You need to turn off the script manually - this can be done either by pressing 'p' again , or turning AI off/on again.
+If you leave museum, the script will run but do nothing.

 WARNING: If the market stock changes during run of the script, it will not be recognized, and script will keep buying the stones.
 Therefore it is highly recommended to set the museum_buy_maxtier to avoid losing your money on too high tier powerstones.